radusalagean/ui-text-compose/README.md

 #### UIText

 The main class that implements `UITextBase`.
 There are two implementations:
-- `com.radusalagean.uitextcompose.android.UIText` - For Android projects or Android modules in KMP projects
+- `com.radusalagean.uitextcompose.android.UIText` - For Android string resources
-- `com.radusalagean.uitextcompose.multiplatform.UIText` - For Compose Multiplatform projects with shared UI
+- `com.radusalagean.uitextcompose.multiplatform.UIText` - For Compose Multiplatform string resources

 **Represents the blueprint, which is used by your composables to build the strings.**